FederatedAI/FATE/doc/2.0/fate/ml/homo_nn_tutorial.md

     return context
 ```

-If we run our task with launch() (we will explain later), it can automatically handle the context creation, this chapter will show you how to do it manually.
+If we run our task with launch() (we will explain later), it can automatically handle the context creation, this chapter will introduce the concept of context and show you how to do it manually.
-In the data preparation step, if you want to check your data before training, you can create context manually and check your data in FATE-DataFrame.

 In the FATE Homo Federated Learning scenario, the guest and host act as clients, while the arbiter functions as the server.